 The brain needs time to heal after a concussion.
-A child's or teen's return to school and sports should be a gradual process that is carefully managed and monitored by a
+A child's or teen's return to school and sports should be a gradual process that is carefully managed and monitored by a health care provider.

 HOW CAN I HELP KEEP MY CHILDREN OR TEENS SAFE?